Sohaibkundi2/20-html-css-projects/project_20 (Education Learning)/readme.md

-# 🎓 Education Learning Platform
+# Education Learning Platform

 A responsive, multi-page educational website that offers a clean and engaging user experience.
 Built with **HTML**, **CSS**, and **JavaScript**, this platform allows users to browse courses, view mentor profiles, and register for learning programs.

 ---

 ## Project Overview

-This platform is designed as part of my **36-Week Coding Challenge** (Project #20) and simulates a modern e-learning site where users can:

 - Discover in-demand courses
 - View experienced mentors
-- Log in or sign up
+- Log in or sign up pages
 - Reach out through the contact form

 ---

-## 🌟 Features
+##  Features

 -  Hero section with search bar and call-to-action
 -  Multiple course cards with booking options